Introduction

 This cumulative history is no longer considered a series of isolated mistakes but as evidence of a consistent disregard for Australian laws.
 This pattern of behaviour can lead a decision-maker to conclude that the applicant has a “reckless disregard” for the safety of others and their legal obligations.

-The case of Ritnesh Kumar illustrates this, where multiple traffic offences, though not individually serious, collectively demonstrated a pattern of behaviour that failed the good character requirement.
+In cases reviewed by the Administrative Appeals Tribunal, multiple traffic offences, though not individually serious, have collectively demonstrated a pattern of behaviour that failed the good character requirement.
 Repeated offences that suggest a pattern include:

 - Multiple speeding violations